the-turing-way/the-turing-way/chapters/reproducible_environments.md

 <a name="Installing_Conda"></a>
 ### Installing Conda

 Note that these installation instructions are directed towards Linux systems.
-Instructions for installing Conda Windows or Mac systems can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
+Instructions for installing Conda on Windows or Mac systems can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

-Go to [https://repo.continuum.io/miniconda/](https://repo.continuum.io/miniconda/) and download the latest Miniconda 3 installer for your system (32 bit or 64 bit), which will have like Miniconda_version_number.sh.
+Go to [https://repo.continuum.io/miniconda/](https://repo.continuum.io/miniconda/) and download the latest Miniconda 3 installer for your system (32 bit or 64 bit), which will have a name like Miniconda_version_number.sh.
 Run the installer using
 ```
 bash Miniconda_version_number.sh
 ```